afontainec/chinchay-docs/docs/docs/cli.md

   #### HATEOAS

   Then the model goes and find all the data, filtering and sorting according to what was determined in the options, columns and query.
-If its successful we can see how HATEOAS is added to the property links of every element.
+If it's successful we can see how HATEOAS is added to the property links of every element.
 If we look at the beginning of the API functions we will see that the a HateoasGenerator is initialed.
 Here all the links that the HATEOAS should have are added.
 It comes with some default values, if you need to add more, edit or delete just go ahead.
 The default configuration will add a link as follows:

   ```javascript
   {